smokephisticated/smokephisticated/pages/bongs/bongs.md

 The amount you have to spend is your business - the price and quality of the product you buy is ours.

-While none of these options are going to deliver the same blow as a $500 piece; whether you're low on funds - or just starting out - we'll provide you with your best low-budget options.
+While none of these options are going to deliver the same blow as a $500 piece, whether you're low on funds - or just getting started - we'll provide you with your best low-budget options.

 Below you'll find the most solid sub-$20 bongs and water pipes on the web right now.